ovimp/func_redis/README.md

 2. ```redis hshow <hash>```

-    Shows all the hash's values for a given hash.
+    Shows all of the hash's values for a given hash.

 3. ```redis set <key> <value>```